Nolan Siegel: Arrow McLaren (2024–2026)

 On June 18, 2024, it was announced that Pourchaire had been dropped by the Arrow McLaren team, with the team signing Siegel in his place.
 Siegel made his debut with the team at the Monterey Grand Prix, where he struggled throughout the weekend, running in 26th at one point after spinning into the gravel; he took advantage of numerous driver errors to finish in twelfth.

+In July 2026, it was announced that Siegel would be leaving the team at the end of the season.

+Personal life

+In addition to racing, Siegel earned a pilot's license during his time living in Indianapolis, citing convenience for travel to Midwest race events and a personal interest in flying.

+Siegel was admitted to Stanford University but deferred enrollment to pursue his professional racing career.